Efficient methanol production on the dark side of a prestellar core: Conclusions

 The brightest methanol emission region at the eastern boundary of the core shows signatures of Kelvin-Helmholtz instability, indicating strong velocity shear.
 On the other hand, the non-thermal velocity dispersion along the line of sight, as traced by $\ammo$ lines, grows more steeply on the opposite side of the core, where both $\meth$ and SO emissions are weak.
-We interpret this so that at the eastern boundary, laminar flow occurring in the plane of the sky is currently transitioning into turbulence through shear instability, whereas on the western side, the flow has already developed into full three-dimensional turbulence.
+We interpret this so that at the eastern boundary, laminar flow occurring mainly in the plane of the sky is currently transitioning into turbulence through shear instability, whereas on the western side, the flow has already developed into full three-dimensional turbulence.
 The asymmetries of the $\meth$ and SO distributions suggest that shear vorticity induces more energetic or more frequent grain-grain collisions than Kolmogorov turbulence.
-This is likely to be related to the fact that two-dimensional turbulence has steeper energy spectrum \citep{1971JFM....47..525K}, implying larger velocity fluctuations on the time scale needed to accelerate grains through hydrodynamic drag.
+This is likely to be related to the fact that two-dimensional turbulence has a steeper energy spectrum \citep{1971JFM....47..525K}, implying larger velocity fluctuations on the time scale needed to accelerate grains through hydrodynamic drag.

-We thank Tom Hartquist, David Williams, Kalevi Mattila, and Hannu Savij{\"a}rvi for helpful and enjoyable conversations.
-This paper makes use of the following ALMA data: ADS/JAO.ALMA\#2016.1.00035.S.
+We thank Tom Hartquist, David Williams, Kalevi Mattila, and Hannu Savij{\"a}rvi for helpful and enjoyable conversations, and the anonymous referee for critical comments that helped to improve this paper.
+The paper makes use of the following ALMA data: ADS/JAO.ALMA\#2016.1.00035.S.
 ALMA is a partnership of ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada), MOST and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.
 The Joint ALMA Observatory is operated by ESO, AUI/NRAO and NAOJ.
 The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc.

 This work is based in part on observations made with the Spitzer Space Telescope, and made use of the NASA/IPAC Infrared Science Archive.
 These facilities are operated by the Jet Propulsion Laboratory, California Institute of Technology under a contract with National Aeronautics and Space Administration.
 This work was supported by the Academy of Finland (grants 285769 and 307157).
+Work by AV and AP is supported by Russian Science Foundation via the Project 18-12-00351.
+AV and AP are members of the Max Planck Partner Group at the Ural Federal University.